One report. The right value for every situation.

 The situation sets the premise of value.

 An equipment appraisal answers a specific question, and the question decides the premise.
-We map your situation to the right value, develop it under USPAP, and deliver one defensible report.
+We match your situation to the right premise, develop the value under USPAP, and deliver one defensible report.
 The premise abbreviations below are defined in full on the process page.

 Lending & Collateral